pinterest/ktlint/README.md

 #### AST

-While writing/debugging [Rule](ktlint-core/src/main/kotlin/com/pinterest/ktlint/core/Rule.kt)s it's often helpful to have an AST printed out to see the structure rules have to work with. ktlint >= 0.15.0 has `printAST` subcommand specifically for this purpose
+While writing/debugging [Rule](ktlint-core/src/main/kotlin/com/pinterest/ktlint/core/Rule.kt)s it's often helpful to have an AST printed out to see the structure rules have to work with. ktlint >= 0.15.0 has a `printAST` subcommand (or `--print-ast` flag for ktlint < 0.34.0) specifically for this purpose
 (usage: `ktlint --color printAST <file>`).
 An example of the output is shown below.